Helping millions of people navigate the world of technology.

 The Windows Search service is a background program responsible for content indexing, property caching, and delivering search results for files, emails, and more.
 If the service fails to start correctly, it can cause the Windows search bar to malfunction.
 You can try restarting the Windows Search service to see if that helps.

 Step 2: In the Services window, scroll down to locate Windows Search.
-Right-click on it and select Restart from the menu.
+Right-click on it and select Restart.

 Restart Windows Search Service